uwcartlab/webmapping/Chapter4/readme.md

 _**JSON**_, or _**JavaScript Object Notation**_, is an alternative data format native to JavaScript and the Open Web that stores data as one long JavaScript object for referencing and manipulation in the DOM.
 JSON keys are strings and the values may be strings, numbers, arrays, or other objects.

 _**GeoJSON**_ was invented to take advantage of JSON syntax for geospatial data.
 GeoJSON is to JSON as KML is to XML; while JSON may use any arbitrary keys and values, the GeoJSON specification requires particular keys and data types.
-Like a shapefile, GeoJSON uses a spaghetti model for geometry, with no topology or shared polygon boundaries (more about this when we introduce TopoJSON for D3 in Week 8).
+Like a shapefile, GeoJSON uses a spaghetti model for geometry, with no topology or shared polygon boundaries (more about this when we introduce TopoJSON for D3 in Chapter 9).

 You can convert a CSV or KML to GeoJSON using [geojson.io](http://geojson.io/).
 You can convert shapefiles to GeoJSON using the [MapShaper tool](https://mapshaper.org/) introduced in Geography 370.
 Starting with geojson.io, upload your dataset by dragging the file into the browser.
 If it is correctly formatted, the application will recognize the geography instantly and display a point marker for each city (Figure 1.7).